Fate of many-body localization in an Abelian lattice gauge theory: Autocorrelation functions for single plaquette diagonal operators

 We first monitor the behavior of the autocorrelations for a disorder strength of $\alpha=6$ for both $10 \times 2$ as well as $6 \times 4$ ladders.
 We focus on a single disorder realization in both cases and calculate the normalized versions of the infinite temperature autocorrelation (Eq.~\ref{eq:normalizedC2}) as well as the normalized average temporal autocorrelation (Eq.~\ref{eq:normalizedC1}) starting from $50$ randomly selected charge-resolved Fock states.
 The results are displayed in the top panel of Fig.~\ref{fig:autoC10x2allAsmall} for a $10 \times 2$ ladder and the top panel of Fig.~\ref{fig:autoC6x4allAsmall} for a $6 \times 4$ ladder.
 Both the (normalized) infinite temperature autocorrelations as well as the ones starting from randomly sampled Fock states relax to $0$ as a function of time $t$ reflecting the approach of the diagonal plaquette operators to their final late-time values.
 The infinite temperature autocorrelation in both cases decay monotonically with $t$; however, the autocorrelation starting from the individual Fock states are not necessarily monotonic at all times, especially at early times.
 There is a spread of the normalized autocorrelation functions for individual Fock states around the infinite temperature result due to the finite disorder present ($\alpha=6$), with some autocorrelations decaying slower (faster) than the infinite temperature result.
 However, all the normalized autocorrelations decay to nearly zero beyond a time scale of $t \sim 60$ ($t \sim 80$) for the $10 \times 2$ ($6 \times 4$) ladder.

-It is also instructive to look at $C_\square(|F\rangle,t)$ (Eq.~\ref{eq:localautoplaquette}) for the individual Fock states to probe the local thermalization of $\langle \Opots (t) \rangle$ directly (see Eq.~\ref{eq:CtOpot}).
+It is also instructive to look at $C_\square(|F\rangle,t)$ (Eq.~\ref{eq:localautoplaquette}) as well as $\overline{C}_\square(|F\rangle,t)$ (Eq.~\ref{eq:CtbarOpot}) for the individual Fock states to probe the local thermalization of $\langle \Opots (t) \rangle$ directly.
 Since the problem is disordered, different regions in space can have different relaxational timescales.
-We look at one particular Fock state from the $50$ randomly selected Fock states in the lower panel of Fig.~\ref{fig:autoC10x2allAsmall} (Fig.~\ref{fig:autoC6x4allAsmall}) for $10 \times 2$ ($6 \times 4$) ladder.
-It is clear from both figures that while the transients differ for each plaquette due to their different local environments, all the $C_\square(t)$ curves saturate close to a steady state value after a time scale of $t \sim 40$ in both cases for the chosen Fock states.
-Furthermore, the steady state values are close to $\langle \Opots \rangle_{\mathrm{th}}$ (indicated by a horizontal dotted line in the lower panel of Fig.~\ref{fig:autoC10x2allAsmall} and Fig.~\ref{fig:autoC6x4allAsmall}) for different elementary plaquettes for the corresponding ladder dimension in both the cases.
+We look at one particular Fock state from the $50$ randomly selected Fock states in the middle and bottom panels of Fig.~\ref{fig:autoC10x2allAsmall} (Fig.~\ref{fig:autoC6x4allAsmall}) for $10 \times 2$ ($6 \times 4$) ladder.
+It is clear from both figures that while the transients differ for each plaquette due to their different local environments, all the $\Opots(t)$ curves saturate close to a steady state value after a time scale of $t \sim 40$ in both cases for the chosen Fock states.
+Furthermore, the steady state values are close to $\langle \Opots \rangle_{\mathrm{th}}$ (indicated by a horizontal dotted line in the middle and bottom panels of Fig.~\ref{fig:autoC10x2allAsmall} and Fig.~\ref{fig:autoC6x4allAsmall}) for different elementary plaquettes for the corresponding ladder dimension in both the cases.
 We have checked that this picture remains qualitatively true for the other Fock states shown in the top panel of Fig.~\ref{fig:autoC10x2allAsmall} and Fig.~\ref{fig:autoC6x4allAsmall}.